WHO WE ARE

 The grace of Christ, once experienced and believed, will impact the whole life of the believer.
 Our discipleship will cultivate a faith that transforms us into missional living.
 Missional Living means people provoked to transform the ugliness of culture rather than be offended by it.
 We will experience restoration in our lives, community, and workplace as Christ makes all things new.

-To learn more about what makes us drives this work and shapes us to be the community God has called us to be listen to our Core Values sermon series.
+To learn more about what drives this work and how we are to be formed into the community of God, listen to our Core Values sermon series.

 While serving as an Associate Pastor at The River in Blacksburg, VA, Jim Sallie and his wife Becci, received a call from God to go “home” to plant a new church.
 Parkersburg is home to Jim and Becci, who both graduated from Parkersburg South High School.
 After 26 years in Virginia, they are settled back in Parkersburg.